 Molecular testing to help diagnose COVID-19 (test code 39448)

-As of January 5, 2020, we have reported results of approximately 28.9 million COVID-19 molecular diagnostic tests for patients and providers in the United States.
+As of March 16, 2021, we have reported results of approximately 36.5 million COVID-19 molecular diagnostic tests for patients and providers in the United States.
 We will continue to prioritize and expedite testing for priority patients (i.e., hospitalized patients, individuals in long-term care such as nursing homes, and presurgical patients) as we have done since the beginning of the pandemic.
-For the general population, please limit COVID-19 molecular testing to symptomatic and recently exposed patients per the current CDC guidelines.
+Please visit the CDC guidelines for the latest on who should get tested.